Comprehensive Review Real Customer Analysis

 Quality and Durability

 Quality is a bit of a double-edged sword here.
-On one hand, the materials feel premium.
-The leather is thick, the lining is soft, and the shoe feels substantial (read: heavy) in your hand.
-The water resistance holds up well over time, and they wipe down beautifully, keeping them looking professional longer than mesh shoes which soak up stains.
+On one hand, the materials feel premium: thick leather, soft lining, and a substantial (read: heavy) feel in-hand.
+The water resistance holds up well and they wipe down easily, so they can look professional longer than mesh shoes that soak up stains.

 On the other hand, the durability of the cushioning depends entirely on how much you weigh and how much you walk.
 Because the foam is so soft (20.4 HA on the durometer scale, which is super soft), it is prone to compression creases.